owaspsamm/website/content/en/internal/performance-plan.md

 - **Fonts**: count, format (woff2 ideally), loading strategy (`font-display`), whether any are preloaded, whether any are loaded but unused.
 - **Build-time view**: run `hugo --templateMetrics --templateMetricsHints` to surface slow templates.
 Not a runtime concern but useful if Hugo build time is climbing.

-Output of phase 2: a short list of fixes ranked by expected impact ÷ effort.
+Output of phase 2: a short list of fixes ranked by expected impact Ã· effort.

 ### Phase 3 — Quick-win fixes (variable)